Anku5hk/Programmers_guide_to_Python/book.md

 **Parameters**:</br>
   * *prompt* Any: Your message to the screen.
 #####
-**Explanation**: Read input from standard output and take it input as string.
+**Explanation**: Reads input from standard input device(such as keyboard) and take it input as string.
 ```Python
 ## Take input from user
 v = input() # or "input('Your message here ')"